Harvey John

 Author

-In a candidate-driven market, Callum will use his expertise of the accountancy market, to attract and approach the best talent available.
+In a candidate-driven market, Callum uses his accountancy recruitment expertise to attract and approach the best talent.